z3y/XatlasLightmap/README.md

 # XatlasLightmap

-This tool sets additional vertex streams on mesh renderers which allows for more efficient packing.
-It requires a small modification to bakery so that uv2 data from additional vertex streams can also be used when baking.
-When used with static batching there is no additional cost to the added unique geometry since the meshes get merged anyways.
+A tool for the most efficient lightmap packing in Unity.

+## How it works
+It generates unique uv2 per mesh, instead of using lightmap UV offsets, which when combined with static batching doesn't create any extra cost.
+Additional vertex streams are used to set uv2 in editor, which requires modifications to bakery scripts.
+Lightmap Scale is also calculated differently which allows it to have perfectly uniform texel density when lightmap scale is set to 1.

+## How to use
+- Add package with git `https://github.com/z3y/XatlasLightmap.git`
-- Patch Bakery `Tools/XatlasLightmap/PatchBakery`
+- Patch Bakery `Tools > XatlasLightmap > PatchBakery` (only once)
 - Add a `XatlasLightmapPacker` script on a GameObject
-- Add GameObjects to the list and press Pack (all active renderers are taken from child GameObjects)
-- Make sure the same GameObjects are on one bakery lightmap group with no UV adjustments (PackingMode: OriginalUV)
+- Select a BakeryLightmapGroup asset with Packing Mode set to Original UV
-- Bake
+- Pack

-Model reimports are currently not detected, the mesh data will need to be updated each time a mesh changes or it will look completely broken in the editor.
+## Limitations

+- Doesn't work with GPU instancing, since every mesh ends up being unique.
+Only use with static batching.

+- Model reimports will break the mesh until packed again.

-Since the packing is so efficient and the padding gets applied correctly most shaders will have slight bleeding at 2px, it is recommended to use a centroid interpolator for the lightmap uv.
+- Since the packing is so efficient and the padding gets applied correctly most shaders will have slight bleeding at 2px, it is recommended to use a centroid interpolator for the lightmap UV.

-It also handles scaling of uv2 differently which allows it to have perfectly uniform texel density.

-Breaks GPU instancing.
+- Lightmaps might fail to bake properly first time

+- Only works with Bakery

+## Examples

 Sponza: